-Both government-wide financial statements distinguish functions that are principally supported by taxes and intergovernmental revenues, governmental activities, from other functions that are intended to recover all or a significant portion of their costs through user fees and charges, business-type activities.
+Both of the government-wide financial statements distinguish functions that are principally supported by taxes and intergovernmental revenues, governmental activities, from other functions that are intended to recover all or a significant portion of their costs through user fees and charges.

-Fund Financial Statements
+Fund Financial Statements (FFS)

 The fund financial statements provide detailed information about the most significant funds-not as a whole.
 Some funds are required to be established by State laws.
 The District utilizes the governmental type of fund with the following accounting approach.
-Most of the basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
+The basic services to veterans are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
-The governmental fund statements provide a detailed short-term view of the general government operations and the basic services it provides.
-Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance programs.
-We describe the relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds in reconciliation at the bottom of the fund financial statements.
+The FFS provide a detailed short-term view of the general government operations and the basic services provided.
+This information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance programs.
+We describe the relationship (or differences) between governmental activities (GWFS) and governmental funds (FFS) in reconciliation at the bottom of the fund financial statements.